 The ethnographic study demonstrates that successful implementation of ERAS services for TKR/THR depends on several aspects, such as the extent to which services have been adapted to meet individual needs, effective communication between staff and planning processes.
 Doing so provides information to healthcare providers on how best to organise and deliver these services in the future.
 The study may also be of use to clinicians and researchers in helping to understand service delivery for ERAS in other surgeries.

-Recommendations for research.
+Recommendations for research

 1. Although national trends towards improved patient outcome are encouraging, there is still substantial variation in outcome between hospitals trusts and CCGs, so there is work to be done to understand why these potentially unwarranted variations in patient outcome exist.